Travel Laundry Tips

 Other Laundry Tips

-Another tip is to use the bar soap on such areas of your clothing as underarms, collars and the soles of socks to help get rid of odors and stains.
-Be sure to thoroughly rinse the areas where you've used the bar soap or shampoo in order to get all the soap out.
+Rinse well when using bar soap: be sure to thoroughly rinse the areas where you've used the bar soap or shampoo in order to get all the soap out.
 This will keep your clothes from getting stiff with soap.

-One last tip for drying your clothes--hang clothing on your plastic or inflatable hangers, and then hang the hangers on a shower curtain rod, door handles, etc. If your clothes drip, be sure to put newspaper under them.
+Hanging your clothes to dry: hang clothing on your plastic or inflatable hangers, and then hang the hangers on a shower curtain rod, door handles, etc. If your clothes drip, be sure to put newspaper under them.
 This will keep the floor and/or carpeting from spotting and help to avoid water damage.

 Travel Laundry Benefits